FREQUENTLY ASKED QUESTIONS

 - Be a great teammate and always speak positively!

 - Always hustle and never be afraid to make mistakes!

 - Listen to your coaches and know your job on every play!

 - Play for each other and Always respect the game!

 WILL OUR TEAM TRAVEL OUT OF STATE FOR ANY TOURNAMENTS?

-Possibly, but it’s entirely up to you and your coach.
-If you and the rest of the parents are up fortraveling, then go for it.
+That’s entirely up to you and your coach.
+If your team is up for traveling, then go for it.
 There are many great tournaments in neighboring states and a good road trip can do wonders for building team chemistry.
 We will make a list of suggestions to the coach and he can bring it to the group for discussion.
-Many teams will be traveling so if you decide to go, you will not be alone and there will be plenty of advice given to have a successful trip.

 ARE ALL OF THE KIDS GETTING THE SAME UNIFORMS?

 Yes.
 We will provide game jerseys, practice jerseys, game and practice hats.
 We do not provide bags, helmets, pants, belt, socks, cleats or equipment.
 Hoodies, practice shorts, undershirts, custom gear, winter beanies and much more are available on the Swarm Wilson Team Shop!